About Giftedness Testing

 The Testing Process

-The fee for a cognitive abilities assessment (IQ test) is $600.
+The fee for a cognitive abilities or giftedness assessment (IQ test) is $600.
 Insurance does not cover these types of evaluations.
 Additional assessment components can be added as needed.